Pimiento Cheese Sandwiches

-A couple of weeks ago I wanted to make a few meals for some friends who were moving into their new home so I asked them what kind of sandwiches they ate.
+A couple of weeks ago I wanted to make a few meals for some friends who were moving into their new home.
+I asked them what kind of sandwiches they ate.
 They replied “anything,” except pork, because Tracey is allergic to pork.
 So I started rattling off possibilities, “chicken salad,” — Yes! “egg salad,” Yes! “tuna salad,” Yes!
 What about Pimiento Cheese?
-I figured I had them because it’s not something everyone eats, but, much to my surprise, Tracey said she loved Pimiento Cheese, so I decided to make up a batch for their lunch along with my Greek Pasta Salad and Cream Cheese Brownies.
+I figured I had them, because it’s not something everyone eats.
+But, much to my surprise, Tracey said she loved Pimiento Cheese.
+I decided to make up a batch for their lunch along with my Greek Pasta Salad and Cream Cheese Brownies.
 They loved everything!

 If you’re looking for a great Pimiento Cheese spread recipe, then consider giving this one a try.
 You can make it with all three cheeses; you can make it with just cream cheese; or, you can make it with cream cheese and cheddar cheese which is what I’ve done here.
 If you are looking for gluten free recipes, the spread itself is gluten free when you eliminate the bread.
+Use a gluten free bread or wrap and you’re good to go.
 No matter how you make it, it’s a winner!

 Pimiento Cheese Sandwiches are wonderful.

-You can make this spread with three cheeses: cheddar, velveeta, and cream cheese–or with just one or with two of the three!
+You can make this spread with three cheeses: cheddar, velveeta, and cream cheese.
+Or make it with just one or with two of the three cheeses.
 No matter what combination you use, all turn out quite well.

 Here’s a look at the texture of the sandwich.
 It’s loaded with cheese and pimientos.
 Yum.